AtelierCartographie/Khartis/public/data/map/DE-2016/README.md

+## Official documentation on adding new basemaps now available

+Please consult the [How to create a basemap page in the wiki](https://github.com/AtelierCartographie/Khartis/wiki/How-to-create-a-basemap-for-Khartis) to find support and details on the integration of new basemaps into Khartis.

+The rest of this file is merely for information purposes regarding the various data assets used in compiling the two german basemaps.

 ## Preparing open geodata for use in Khartis

 It seems like using [mapshaper.org](https://mapshaper.org) is the most simple way to prepare and integrate the three geometries making up a basemap in Khartis.

 The transformation process i initially used is a bit different and could be roughly outlined with: